At a glance

 - Overdraft Protection for Deposit Accountholders.
 If you already have a BB&T bank account, you can take advantage of BB&T’s overdraft protection service, which charges your credit card to cover transactions that would otherwise result in negative balances.
 The fees associated with overdraft protection are roughly 66% lower than regular overdraft fees, so this is a huge source of savings for those whose accounts occasionally go negative.

 - Mediocre Sign-up Bonus.
 BB&T Spectrum Rewards Credit Card’s unlimited 3% cash back sign-up bonus sounds like a good deal.
 However, compared with other popular cash back cards, it’s actually pretty paltry.
-By contrast, Chase Freedom Unlimited‘s $175 sign-up bonus requires $500 in spending over 3 months.
-That’s a 35% rate of return – more than 10 times that of BB&T. BB&T Spectrum Rewards Credit Card’s sign-up bonus only makes sense if you can conjure up a lot of spending within that 3-month period – for instance, $10,000 in spending would earn you $300, beating the Chase Freedom Unlimited bonus by a healthy margin.
+BB&T Spectrum Rewards Credit Card’s sign-up bonus only makes sense if you can conjure up a lot of spending within that 3-month period – for instance, $10,000 in spending would earn you $300.

 - Sub-par Baseline Earning Rate.
 This card’s 1% baseline earning rate is unlimited, which is nice.
 However, it falls short of many other cash back cards’ baseline rates.
 Citi Double Cash Card earns unlimited 2%, while Chase Freedom Unlimited and Capital One Quicksilver Cash Rewards both earn unlimited 1.5%.